fkdotnet/220321-Java-React-Team2-P2/README.md

 A POST Request to
 http://localhost:8080/users/{userID}/notes/{noteID}/add
-(UserID and NoteID = The id numbers from the RevUser and Notes Table of your choice) this adds a note created above to the specified User Table.
+(UserID and NoteID = The id numbers from the RevUser and Notes Table of your choice) this adds a note created above to the specified User in the Table.

 ## Note Object Deletion
 http://localhost:8080/users/{userid}/notes/{noteid}